Translated by Greg

 An Art Museum Where You Can Experience Nihonga

-Yamatane Museum of Art, filed with ingenuity and creativity, is a space where visitors can encounter the charms of Japanese nihonga from different perspectives.
+Yamatane Museum of Art, filled with ingenuity and creativity, is a space where visitors can encounter the charms of Japanese nihonga from different perspectives.

 We hope you take the chance to take a look yourself at authentic nihonga and experience this deep and profound world.